tutaru99/Portfolio/README.md

-# New-Portfolio
+# Simas Raudonis - Portfolio
-Portfolio web made with vue and vuetify.
+Personal Portfolio website made with VueJS and Vuetify.

-Live Version:
+Live Version: tutaru99.github.io || simasraudonis.eu

-tutaru99.github.io
+Im open for suggestions and improvements, contact me if you have ideas on how to further improve this portfolio.

-Feel free to use it, but it would be cool if you could mention me somewhere.
+Feel free to use this code, but it would be cool if you could mention me somewhere.